 Will there still be bus service to hotels that use the Skyliner?

 Buses still run regularly (at an average wait time of 15 minutes) between Skyliner resorts, Magic Kingdom, and Animal Kingdom.
-If there is no bad weather and you don’t want to ride the Skyliner, you can still take a bus to Epcot and Hollywood Studios, but be aware that the buses run less frequently.
+Although buses also used to run occasionally from some Skyliner resorts to Epcot and Hollywood Studios as well, that is no longer the case unless there is bad weather or other special circumstances.

 What happens to the Skyliner during bad weather?

-What are the operating hours of the Skyliner?
+What are the operating hours of the Disney Skyliner?
 Can I use it for rope drop?

+Disney’s Skyliner operates daily except during periods of refurbishment.
 Unfortunately, Disney World doesn’t post Skyliner operating hours online or in the Disney World app.
-The only way to know the Skyliner operating hours is to check the A-Frame boards Disney posts outside of Skyliner stations every day.
+The only way to know the Disney Skyliner hours is to check the A-Frame boards Disney posts outside of Skyliner stations every day.
 If you see a picture of one of these schedules a few days before your trip, they’re likely accurate, but Disney ramps up/down its schedule depending on projected crowds.

 How crowded is the Skyliner at the end of the night?